AmasaDelano/dungeon-land/markdown/05_Moves_Discussion.md

 ## Discern Realities

+When you **observe a situation or person**, the GM will tell you what's obvious and clear, then ask, "Do you want to learn more?"

-When you **closely study a situation or person**, roll+WIS. ✴On a 10+, ask the GM 3 questions from the list below. ✴On a 7–9, ask 1.
+If you say "Yes," **clarify how you act to get extra info** and **what you pay close attention to**, then roll+WIS.
+On a 10+, ask the GM 3 questions from the list below.
+On a 7–9, ask 1.

-Either way, take +1 forward when acting on the answers.
+The GM will answer your questions truthfully.
+Take +1 forward when acting on the answers.

-- What happened here recently?
+• What happened here recently?
-- What is about to happen?
+• What is about to happen?
-- What should I be on the lookout for?
+• What should I be on the lookout for?
-- What here is useful or valuable to me?
+• What here is useful or valuable to me?
-- Who’s really in control here?
+• Who’s really in control here?
-- What here is not what it appears to be?
+• What here is not what it appears to be?

+On a 6-, the GM will tell you something true, though not necessarily what you wanted to know.

 ---